Stage names are very common among actors, and especially young actors. A stage name can:

 - Working with a financial institution that is used to actors/stage names can help cut back on any confusion.

-If you decide to go with a stage name, Google it to make sure there are no unfortunate surprises (unexpected associations, use by another famous person, etc.) and check IMDB regularly to see if someone else has started using it before you have a chance to join the union under that name.
+If you decide to go with a stage name, Google it to make sure there are no unfortunate surprises (unexpected associations, use by another famous person, etc.).
+Check IMDB regularly to see if someone else has started using it before you have a chance to join the union under that name.
 Take some time and sit with the name before you commit to it, to be sure it’s something you want to live with.

 Stage names are often taken from nicknames, family names, middle names, or something with personal meaning for the actor.